Meet the Leeds carer awarded an OBE and invited to the King's Coronation

-Rowenna Garrard-Brown has spent much of her life caring for others and always wanted to foster children.
+Rowenna Garrard-Brown has spent much of her life caring for others and found the perfect role with Shared Lives.

 “I loved it,” Rowenna said.
 “And I loved it in the whole 18 years that I was doing it.
 Education was changing somewhat.
 I think it was all round actually, and you could see that the vocational side of things was being being trampled on a little bit with more of a tick boxing exercise.
 I wanted to do something that I wanted rather than continuing a job that wasn't the same as it used to be.”

-Rowenna started working with another school but shortly after took redundancy as her heart was more set on fostering.
+Rowenna started working with another school but took redundancy soon after as her heart was more set on fostering.
 Rowenna said: “That was the goal.
 But then a lot of unfortunate things happened.
 Off the back of each other as well.
 My dad died in 2013, my youngest son became very, very ill and me and my long-term partner split up.
 I was on my own.

 "My oldest son lived up in Durham at the time, so I didn't feel stable enough, or I didn't feel that this was a stable enough environment at that time to continue with foster care, which I wanted to do.”

-In conversation with her sister, who had also been a foster carer before her children moved up into St Anne’s Community Service which provides long-term placement for people over the age of 18, Rowenna was asked if she had ever thought of caring for adults, as opposed to children.
+It was a conversation with her sister, who had previously been a foster carer, that first got Rowenna thinking about caring for adults, as opposed to children.

 While day-to-day activities with her clients can differ, Rowenna finds it is more about ensuring they are happy and well-equipped for doing their daily tasks.
 She added: “When you're actually living with other people, you have to give them that responsibility.
 If they make a mess they need to clean up and many clients they don't think in the same straight lines as we thinking, they're thinking in very different ways, and you've got to try and interpret that.
 It's very, very different living with them.
 Each day can be fantastic.
 But you’ve got to have the patience of a saint.”